Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 Judging

-Judging phases will last approximately 3 weeks per round.
-The exact timing of each round will be determined by the numbers of entries and judges involved in the contest.
+Judging phases will be determined by the numbers of entries and judges involved in the contest, but contestants should expect the judging to run from late August to December.

 Books will be judged according to the following criteria (each area worth 10 points):